Mountain West Chapter Bylaws

 E. Executive Committee

-• a.
-The Chair, Vice-Chair, Past Chair and Secretary/Treasurer shall constitute the Executive Committee.
+- 1. The Chair, Vice-Chair, Past Chair and Secretary/Treasurer shall constitute the Executive Committee.

-• b.
-The current Chair shall be the presiding officer of the Executive Committee.
+- 2. The current Chair shall be the presiding officer of the Executive Committee.

 F. Nominating Committee

-• a.
-The Chair shall appoint a Nominating Committee of at least three persons no later than October 1 of each year.
+- 1. The Chair shall appoint a Nominating Committee of at least three persons no later than October 1 of each year.

-• d.
-A member of the Nominating Committee may become a candidate for office, but must resign from the Committee.
+- 4. A member of the Nominating Committee may become a candidate for office, but must resign from the Committee.

 G. Conference Committees

-• NOTE: Chapter conferences may be held virtually or onsite, depending on the needs and wishes of the Chapter members from year to year.
+- 2. Chapter conferences may be held virtually or onsite, depending on the needs and wishes of the Chapter members from year to year.

-• 1.
+- a.
 Chair shall be current Chapter Vice-Chair

-• 1.
+- a.
 Chair shall be current Chapter Past Chair

 H. Winberta Yao Travel Award Committee

-• a.
-The Chair shall appoint a Winberta Yao Travel Award Committee of at least two persons no later than October 1 of each year.
+- 1. The Chair shall appoint a Winberta Yao Travel Award Committee of at least two persons no later than October 1 of each year.

-• b.
-The Winberta Yao Travel Award Committee publicizes this travel award, reviews applications, and selects the successful applicant.c.
-The Winberta Yao Travel Award Committee works in conjunction with the Chapter Executive Committee in order to determine the amount awarded to the successful applicant.
+- 3. The Winberta Yao Travel Award Committee works in conjunction with the Chapter Executive Committee in order to determine the amount awarded to the successful applicant.

 X. REPORTS

 XI.
-AFFILIATIONS
+AMENDMENTS

-A. Amendments to the Bylaws may be proposed by any member of the Chapter and shall be submitted to the Executive Committee in writing.
+A. Amendments to the Bylaws may be proposed by any member of the Chapter and shall be submitted to the Chapter Executive Committee in writing.

-B. After review by the Executive Committee, the text of the proposed amendment shall be distributed to the voting membership for discussion and a vote by mail/email or, if deemed necessary, reserved for the next Chapter meeting.
+C. After review by the Chapter Executive Committee and the text of the proposed amendment(s) shall be distributed to the voting membership for discussion

-XIII.
+XII.
 DISSOLUTION

 Upon the dissolution of the Chapter or the winding up of its affairs, the assets of the Chapter shall be distributed exclusively for the charitable or educational purposes or to organizations which are then exempt from federal tax under Section 501 ©(3) of the Internal revenue Code of 1986 or corresponding provisions of any subsequent federal tax laws and to which contribution are then deductible under Section 170 ©(2) of such code or corresponding provisions of any subsequent federal tax laws.
 Organizations having purposes similar to those of this Chapter shall be preferred.